-The most important risk factor for the development of bacterial CAUTI is the duration of the catheterization.
-In the current study, the longer catheter period> 10 days was independently associated with postoperative urinary tract infection (OR 4.4, 95% CI 2.3-8.3) (Table 3), this result is similar to the one previously reported and in which one of the important risk factors for the development of bacterial CAUTI is the duration of the catheterization as has been verified in several studies.
-This association can be explained by that increased duration most probably increases the likelihood of microbes ascending to the bladder either around the catheter or through its lumen.
-Also, increased duration of catheterization has been a significant factor associated with acquiring CAUTI in this study (>6 days) as has been shown in many other studies .
-Also, the two mainly important factors that lead to the development of CAUTIs and have been the main focus of quality improvement areas are unnecessary urinary catheter placement and inappropriate delay in removing a catheter when it is no longer needed.
-Regrettably, 38% of attending physicians are unaware that their patients have a urinary catheter in place.
-In addition, in 20% to 50% of cases, there is no obvious indication in favor of catheter placement .
+The mean age of bacterial CAUTI patients in this study was 34.1 ± 19.3 years and it was noted that only 26.4% of these patients were over 45 years of age; this result differs from many studies that reported CAUTI is most common in patients over the age of 45 years16.
+The most important risk factor for the development of bacterial CAUTI is the duration of the catheterization18.
+In the current study, the longer catheter period> 10 days was independently associated with postoperative urinary tract infection (OR 4.4, 95% CI 2.3-8.3) (Table 3), this result is similar to the one previously reported and in which one of the important risk factors for the development of bacterial CAUTI is the duration of the catheterization as has been verified in several studies^{23,26}.
+This association can be explained by increasing the duration, most probably increases the chance of bacteria ascending to the bladder either around the catheter or throughout its lumen.
+Also, increased period of catheterization has been a important factor linked with acquiring CAUTI in this study (>6 days) as has been shown in many other studies^{23,26}.
+Also, the two mainly significant factors that lead to the occurrence of CAUTIs and have been the main focus of quality improvement areas are unnecessarv urinary catheter placement and inappropriate delay in removing a catheter when it is no longer needed^{27,28}.
+Regrettably, 38% of attendance physicians are unconscious that their patients have a urinary catheter in place29.
+In addition, in 20% to 50% of cases, there is no obvious sign in favor of catheter placement^{1,29}.

-Diabetes mellitus was not significant independently associated with postoperative UTI, (OR 1.7, 95% CI 0.8-3.3,p=0.1) (Table 3).
-These results are disagreement with Saint et al. and Lobdell et al. studies where one of the risk factors for developing CAUTI is diabetes mellitus.
+Diabetes mellitus was not significant independently associated with postoperative UTI, (OR 1.7, 95% CI 0.8-3.3, p=0.1) (Table 3).
+These results are contrary to Saint et al., and Lobdell et al., studies where one of the risk factors for developing CAUTI is diabetes mellitus^{30,31}.
 Emergency surgery was independently associated with postoperative UTI (OR 1.9, 95% CI 1.2-3.0) (Table 3).
-With respect to postsurgical patients in further surgical specialties, research reveals that the appreciable incidence of postoperative UTIs is not exclusive to type of surgeries.
-One study investigating the incidence of postoperative UTIs following major surgeries in various specialties revealed that the rates are indeed similar across multiple surgical services: 30-day postoperative UTI rate for coronary artery bypass, vascular, colorectal, and TJA surgeries were 3.3, 3.4, 4.0, and 3.4%, respectively.
+With respect to postsurgical patients in further surgical specialties, investigation reveals that the appreciable incidence of postoperative UTIs is not exclusive to type of surgeries11.
+One study exploring the incidence of postoperative UTIs subsequent major surgeries in a variety of specialties discovered that the prevalence are certainly similar across multiple surgical services: 30-day postoperative UTI rate for coronary artery bypass, vascular, colorectal, and TJA surgeries were 3.3, 3.4, 4.0, and 3.4%, respectively11.